ReeceLaudat/GPU_finder/README.md

 - Currently can search for GPUs on site (Either eBay or Facebook marketplace)
 - Can now scrape data of webpages (Need to allow it to scrape more items from the page)
 - Can now save data to a database file
+- Can now create a graph based on the data in the database